gcarlos64/kompactor/README.md

 - Add support for warnings, as well as verbosity level control.
 - Add checksum validation on extraction.
 - Add support to more KOM versions.
-- Add support for handling multiple files (both extracting multiples `.kom` and creating from explicit files instead of just with a directory).